openlookeng/community/om-data/roles-en.md

-+++
-title = "Roles in the openLooKeng Community" date = "2021-02-21" author = "openLooKeng"
-description = "This document describes the roles and responsibilities of openLooKeng community members.
-If you are interested in and meet the requirements on a certain role, you can contact openLooKeng Assistant (WeChat ID: openLooKengoss) to submit your resume (including Gitee ID and email address) to apply for a role."
-+++

 ## Roles in the openLooKeng Community

 This document describes the roles and responsibilities of openLooKeng community members.
 If you are interested in and meet the requirements on a certain role, you can contact openLooKeng Assistant (WeChat ID: openLooKengoss) to submit your resume (including Gitee ID and email address) to apply for a role.